clashroyaleisgood/Course_VRDL/HW2_Object_Detection/report/report.md

 <div style="page-break-after: always;"></div>

 ## Experiments
-Firstly I use `--freeze` flag to reduce the learning time and keep the well pretrained previous layers, But result are not good.
+Firstly I use `--freeze` flag to reduce the learning time and keep the well pre-trained previous layers, But result are not good.
 Until I gradually reduce the freeze layer number to **0**, the results are getting better and better.
 I discovered that, It may take time to train the whole model rather than train the last few layers, but the result will be better because we can train the model to the detail part(first few layers).
-The pretrained one is good enough, but it's not fit to this task, so we still need to modify the first few layers to get more details about our task.
+The pre-trained one is good enough, but it's not fit to this task, so we still need to modify the first few layers to get more details about our task.
 ___

 Then I got struggle with the overfitting problem I guess.
-I have very strange result in my training, both train/valid loss reduce in the begining, then getting smooth.
+I have very strange result in my training, both train/valid loss reduce in the beginning, then getting smooth.
-But suddenly reduce again after aound half of the epochs.
+But suddenly reduce again after around half of the epochs.
-The reduction is getting more and more, and sharply droped at the very end like this:
+The reduction is getting more and more, and sharply dropped at the very end like this:
 <img src="train/results_free5_200.png" width="800">
 same situation happened when I enlarge the epochs to 400
 <img src="train/results_free5_400.png" width="800">